edspective/edspective.github.io/_pages/about.md

 ## What is Edspective?

 To be perfectly honest, we don't quite know yet.
-But we have a semblance of a <a href="/plan" target="_blank">plan</a> and a burning will to help the world's education systems achieve their full potential.
+But we have a semblance of a <a href="/plan" target="_blank">plan</a> and a burning will to help students and the world's education systems achieve their full potential.
 For now, let's call it a movement to lend a new perspective on college and admissions in the U.S., with the hope that this "edspective" will trickle down into feeder secondary and primary education systems.

 ## Who are we?